-On the Chelsea Market you will find a vibrant atmosphere with nice restaurants and a market for artists.
-The food there is quiet expensive – but walking around is for free.
+We started our third day at the Chelsea Market where you can find a vibrant atmosphere with nice restaurants and a market for artists.
+The food there is quite expensive – but walking around is for free 🙂

 Close to the Chelsea Market is the beginning of the High Line, where an unused old Railroad was reconstructed into a Park.
 The Highline leads you through Manhattan and is about 2 km long.
 We really enjoyed walking there because of the great view and the relaxed atmosphere.

-Ground Zero is a beautiful memorial of the 9/11 tragedy.
+On day 4 we walked to Ground Zero, which is a beautiful memorial of the 9/11 tragedy.
 On the same plaza you also find the 9/11 Memorial Museum and the One World Trade Center.

 The One World Observatory is one of our favorite places in New York.
 It is located at One World Trade Center, which is the highest building in NY.
 In the elevator and before entering the platform two short but very cool animation movies are shown to you.
 The Observatory is inside and has floor-to-ceiling windows, so there is a breathtaking 360-degree view over NY.

-The Top of the Rock Platform is on top of the Rockefeller Center.
-The view is great but we prefer the One World Observatory, because the view better and it’s not that crowded.
+One hour before sunset we went to the Top of the Rock Platform which is located on top of the Rockefeller Center.
+The view there is great but we prefered the One World Observatory, because the view better and it’s not that crowded.

-On Sunday Morning we attended a Gospel Choir in the Time Square Church.
-This was an amazing experience, the atmosphere was so cheerful and exhilarating and everyone was singing and dancing together.
+We started our last day in NY with something special: On Sunday Morning we attended a Gospel Choir in the Time Square Church.
+This was an amazing experience, because the atmosphere was so cheerful and exhilarating and everyone was singing and dancing together.
 The Time Square Church was a theater before it was converted into a church, so the building is also very beautiful.
 The Gospel Choir sings for around 40 minutes and after that the mess starts.
 Visitors are asked if they want to stay for the mess or only for the choir and depending on your response you will be seated.
 The choir is free but you can give a donation to the church.
 You can find the times of the services on the website of the church.

-In the Madison Square Garden there is a Shake Shak take away restaurant.
-You can sit down and eat in the garden, at night there are many lights hanging in the trees and the ambiance is really lovely.
+If you are looking for nice place to have a dinner or drinks, I recommend going to the Madison Square Garden.
+There is a Shake Shak take away restaurant where you can sit down and eat in the garden and at night there are many lights hanging in the trees and the ambiance is really lovely.